Privacy and You

-Your rights as a data subject
+Your Rights as a Data Subject

 At any point while we are in possession of or processing your personal data, you, the data subject, have the following rights:

-- Right of access – you have the right to request a copy of the information that we hold about you.
+- Right of access – you have the right to request a copy of the information that we hold about you;

-- Right of rectification – you have a right to correct data that we hold about you that is inaccurate or incomplete.
+- Right of rectification – you have a right to correct data that we hold about you that is inaccurate or incomplete;

 - Right to be forgotten – in certain circumstances you can ask for the data we hold about you to be erased from our records.
-Your data relating to financial transactions, accounts or cards cannot be deleted due to national law associated with the prevention of fraud, money laundering, counter terrorist financing or misuse of services for crime.
+Your data relating to financial transactions, accounts or cards cannot be deleted due to national law associated with the prevention of fraud, money laundering, counter terrorist financing or misuse of services for crime;

-- Right to restriction of processing – where certain conditions apply to have a right to restrict the processing.
+- Right to restriction of processing – where certain conditions apply to have a right to restrict the processing;

-- Right of portability – you have the right to have the data we hold about you transferred to another organisation.
+- Right of portability – you have the right to have the data we hold about you transferred to another organisation;

-- Right to object – you have the right to object to certain types of processing such as direct marketing.
+- Right to object – you have the right to object to certain types of processing such as direct marketing;

-- Right to object to automated processing, including profiling – you also have the right to be subject to the legal effects of automated processing or profiling.
+- Right to object to automated processing, including profiling – you also have the right to be subject to the legal effects of automated processing or profiling; and

-- Right to judicial review, in the event that PFS refuses your request under rights of access, we will provide you with a reason as to why.
+- Right to judicial review, in the event that PCSIL refuses your request under rights of access, we will provide you with a reason as to why.
 You have the right to complain as outlined below.

 All of the above requests will be forwarded on should there be a third party involved in the processing of your personal data.
-You will find a copy of our Subject Access Request Form on our website: https://prepaidfinancialservices.com/en/.